-Etowah Valley Golf Club & Lodge was constructed on the former plant site of the Moland-Drysdale Corporation in 1964.
+Etowah Valley Golf & Resort was constructed on the former plant site of the Moland-Drysdale Corporation in 1964.
 Moland-Drysdale manufactured the area’s famous Etowah Brick, which was shipped throughout the eastern half of the United States.
 Drysdale never saw the fruition of the golf course that changed the town of Etowah from barron industrial site to a vacation and residential community.
 Drysdale died the day the final survey for the golf course was completed.

 The services of the famed golf course architect, Edmund B. Ault of Silver Spring, Maryland, were obtained and construction began December 4, 1964.
 Ault envisioned creating one of the best golf courses in North Carolina, and the course opened for play on July 8, 1967 after being purchased by the Todd family.

 Etowah Valley Golf Course was the first course in Western North Carolina to have fully irrigated fairways and the first course in Western North Carolina to have paved cart paths throughout the entire length of the course.
 A modern clubhouse was completed in 1969, housing the proshop, snack bar and both men’s and women’s lounges.
 Play at the golf course was based on an annual membership fee of $25 plus daily green fees of $2.50 and $3.50 on weekends and holidays.